ufal/multilexnorm2021/README.md

 ### :feet: &nbsp; Initialize

 Run the inialization script to download the official MultiLexNorm data together with a dump of English Wikipedia.
-We recommend downloading [Wikipidia dumps](https://dumps.wikimedia.org/backup-index.html) to get clean multi-lingual data, but other data sources should also work.
+To replicate our results, you can download the preprocessed dumps for all languages [here](https://github.com/ufal/multilexnorm2021/releases/download/v1.0.0/wiki.zip).
+To use more fresh sources, we recommend downloading [Wikipidia dumps](https://dumps.wikimedia.org/backup-index.html) to get the clean multi-lingual data.

 ```sh
 ./initialize.sh